presstofan/academic-kickstart/content/post/deploy-r-app-with-shinyproxy/index.md

 ### shinyapps.io

 [shinyapps.io](https://www.shinyapps.io/) is an RStudio service that provides an easy solution to publish Shiny apps.
 RStudio fully manages all the back-end DevOps so no need to set up the environment, R server or worrying about scaling.
 If you are using RStudio IDE and signed up for a shinyapps.io account, it is just a few clicks away to deploy your apps.
 However, it can be quite pricey as their pricing plans are based on Active Hours, which are the number of hours users are active on the apps.
 So three clients use the app for 1 hour each would lead to 3 Active Hours.
 Although the app would normally be in the sleep mode if no one is using it, the wakening/sleeping cycle may take a few minutes so even someone briefly logs on and off the app, it is likely to cost 0.1-0.5 Active Hours.
 The service is also not competitively priced if you only look at the computing power for your cash.
-For example, the Starter plan (Up to 1GB RAM) will cost you $9/month with a limited number of Active Hours.
-While the t2.micro instance from AWS (also 1GB RAM) costs less than $8 with almost unlimited access.
+For example, the Starter plan (Up to 1GB RAM) will cost you &#36;9 per month with a limited number of Active Hours.
+While the t2.micro instance from AWS (also 1GB RAM) costs less than &#36;8 with almost unlimited access.
 VM from DigitalOcean is even cheaper.
 A summary of shinyapps.io pricing plan is below:

 | Plan         |     Cost     | Number of Apps | Active Hours | Custom Domain | Authentication | Multiple CPU | RAM per Instance |
 |--------------|:------------:|:--------------:|:------------:|:-------------:|:--------------:|:------------:|:----------------:|